warriorgraph/airbrake-docs/jekyll/_docs/airbrake-faq/security.md

 ## Does Airbrake maintain any certifications, attestation, or compliance?
 Airbrake has [certified it's compliance](https://www.privacyshield.gov/participant?id=a2zt0000000TTiJAAW) with the EU-U.S. and Swiss-U.S [Privacy Shield](https://www.privacyshield.gov) as set forth by the U.S. Department of commerce.

 Airbrake also maintains GDPR compliance.
-For our EU customers we offer a Data Protection Addendum available by contacintg <a href="mailto:privacy@airbrake.io?subject=GDPR Data Protection Addendum">privacy@airbrake.io</a>.
+For our EU customers we offer a Data Protection Addendum available by contacting <a href="mailto:privacy@airbrake.io?subject=GDPR Data Protection Addendum">privacy@airbrake.io</a>.

 Airbrake is currently preparing for a [SOC 2 Type 2 Audit](https://www.aicpa.org/interestareas/frc/assuranceadvisoryservices/aicpasoc2report.html).